 - Improve the capacity of official data producers to produce internationally comparable statistics

 - Get a better understanding of which concepts, variables and indicators to use for measuring and compiling data, including an internationally agreed core list of ICT indicators and the statistical operations best adapted to surveying ICT use

-- Offer national statisticians a week-long training course on measuring ICT access and use by household and by person
+- Offer national statisticians a multiple-day training course on measuring ICT access and use by households and individuals

 - Benefit from technical workshops, both regionally and nationally, to exchange experiences and discuss methodologies, definitions, survey vehicles and other issues

 - Implement a methodological framework to deliver ICT statistical work throughout the different phases of survey planning and design, data collection, data processing and dissemination

 - Review and improve the institutional aspects of producing ICT statistics, such as co-operation between data providers and users, and co-ordination among data producers

 - Provide data producers with background information on the measurement of ICT in key areas, including the link between indicators, ICT policymaking and related international initiatives